NorteX-dev/Handler/README.md

 - Documented `runCommand()`, `runInteraction()` methods.
 - Fixed clarification on loadEvents() docs description.
 - Multiple miscellaneous code refactors
+- Fixed typo in event name causing the event to not fire properly
+-

 <a id="todos"></a>
 ### TODOs